 *Experience mentoring youth in nature.

 *Experience with nature-connection mentoring skills such as Art of Mentoring, Coyote’s Guide, Kamana Naturalist Training Program or similar place-based nature connection mentoring programs preferred.

-Knowledge and skills with hands-on wild crafting or survival skills, tracking, mapping, hazards of the region, bird language, and local flora and fauna identification desired.
+*Knowledge and skills with hands-on wildcrafting or survival skills, tracking, mapping, hazards of the region, bird language, and local flora and fauna identification desired.

-Applicant must have good communication skills with parents and youth, excellent organizational skills, and professionalism.
+The applicant must have good communication skills with parents and youth, excellent organizational skills, and professionalism.
 Strong group management and safety skills required.
 1st Aid/CPR certification required (Terra School’s will help you get certified if not already).

 The Earth Educator will be expected to perform the tasks and duties listed below:

 - Arrive punctually at 8:30 am and stay until 4:00 pm (except for counselors 3-5 year old) every working Friday (some exceptions may apply.
 Please contact your supervisor to make arrangements for early departure/late arrival or days off)